 ECW – Episcopal Church Women

 The Episcopal Church Women is an organization within the Church which unites all women through worship, service, study and fellowship.
 Each woman of St. Mary of the Hills is a member of ECW and is welcome to participate in any and all of its programs, usually the first Tuesday evening of each month.
 ECW is central to decisions about use of the funds raised through the Tour of Homes for outreach to various organizations in the area.
-For more information, please contact Page Parsons.
+For more information, please contact Suzanne Miller.

 Daughters of the King